oatpp/website/docs/docs/components/api-controller/README.md

    };
    ```

-Note that endpoint-name in `ENDPOINT_INFO(<endpoint-name>)` block should be exactly the same as endpoint-name in corresponding
+Note that endpoint-name in `ENDPOINT_INFO(<endpoint-name>)` block should be the same as endpoint-name in corresponding
 `ENDPOINT` or `ENDPOINT_ASYNC` block.

 ### Endpoint Parameters Annotation

-There are three types of endpoint params which can be annotated:
+You can annotate three types of endpoint parameters:

 - Headers - can be accessed as `info->headers`
 - Path Parameters - can be accessed as `info->pathParams`
 - Query Parameters - can be accessed as `info->queryParams`

-Parameters have next attributes as for [Parameter Object in OpenAPI 3.0.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#parameter-object):
+Parameters have next the attributes as for [Parameter Object in OpenAPI 3.0.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#parameter-object):

 |Field Name|Type|Description|
 |---|---|---|